dansmyers/IntroToCS-Fall-2019/Examples/1-Hello_World/Calculation_Practice.md

 Calculate
 ---------
-Write a program to perform the following calculations and prints the result
+Write a program that performs the following calculation and prints the result

 ```